rackerlabs/docs-developer-blog/_posts/2018-10-04-backup-oracle-with-amazon-simple-storage-service.md

 ### Conclusion

-The Oracle OSB cloud module allows customers to use Amazon’s S3 as their offsite backup storage destination.
+The Oracle OSB cloud module allows customers to use Amazon S3 as their offsite backup storage destination.
 Compared to traditional tape-based offsite storage, Cloud backups are more accessible, faster to restore under most circumstances, and more reliable.
-They also eliminate the overhead associated with maintaining off-site backup operations.
+They also eliminate the overhead associated with maintaining offsite backup operations.
 Cloud backups ensure optimal protection for databases running within the compute cloud.

 <table>